heapsource/mongoose-attachments-localfs/Readme.md

 ### Usage

-The library will register automatically with `mongoose-attachments` by performing `require`:
+The library will register automatically with `mongoose-attachments` by performing `require` and returns a reference to the mongoose-attachments plugin:

-    require('mongoose-attachments-localfs')
+    var attachments = require('mongoose-attachments-localfs');

 This 'provider' stores the images created via mongoose-attachments in the local file system.
 It requires that the option 'directory' points to the absolute path of the directory where it will create subfolders per image type.